chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 - Model: Isolation Forest
 - Approach: Unsupervised anomaly detection

-The AI engine does not block traffic directly.
-It only generates detection insights.
+The AI engine does not directly block traffic.
+It produces detection insights for the response engine.

 ---

 ### 3.6 Automation & Response Engine

-This component enables the system to be “self-healing”.
+This component enables the system to be self-healing.

 **Responsibilities**
 - Receive anomaly alerts from the AI engine
-- Decide mitigation actions
+- Decide appropriate mitigation actions
 - Automatically enforce responses

 **Example Actions**
 - Block suspicious IP addresses
-- Update ModSecurity rules
+- Dynamically update ModSecurity rules
-- Trigger alerts or logs for manual review
+- Log response actions for audit and review

-This layer closes the feedback loop between detection and protection.
+This component closes the feedback loop between detection and protection.

 ---

 ## 4. End-to-End Traffic Flow

-1. Client sends HTTP/HTTPS request
+1. Client sends an HTTP/HTTPS request
 2. Request enters NGINX (reverse proxy)
-3. ModSecurity inspects request
+3. ModSecurity inspects the request
-   - If malicious → request blocked
+   - If malicious → request is blocked
-   - If allowed → forwarded to application
+   - If allowed → forwarded to the application
-4. Application processes request and responds
+4. Application processes the request and responds
-5. Logs generated at WAF and application layers
+5. Logs are generated at the WAF and application layers
-6. Logs sent to ELK / CloudWatch
+6. Logs are written to local log files
 7. AI engine analyzes logs for anomalies
-8. If anomaly detected:
+8. If an anomaly is detected:
    - Response engine triggers mitigation
-   - WAF configuration or rules are updated
+   - WAF rules or IP blocks are updated

 ---

 ## 5. Architecture Principles

-- **Defense in Depth**: Multiple layers of protection
+- **Defense in Depth:** Multiple layers of protection
-- **Separation of Concerns**: Each component has a single responsibility
+- **Separation of Concerns:** Each component has a single responsibility
-- **Scalability**: Components can be scaled independently
+- **Simplicity:** Focus on reliable, demonstrable functionality
-- **Automation First**: Minimize manual intervention
+- **Automation First:** Minimize manual intervention
-- **Explainability**: Clear detection and response logic
+- **Explainability:** Clear detection and response logic

 ---